 Ok let’s get this out of the way…if you’ve never seen the movie Thank You for Smoking then the title of this post surely makes no sense to you.
-Watch the movie if you’re bored sometime.
-It’s one of my favorites.
+My apologies.

 Apparently the warning labels on cigarette packages are about to get a lot more graphic.
 Starting in 2012 we’ll be seeing packaging with graphic images of just about anything you could dream up in an attempt to scare people into not smoking.
 Maybe it will be some rotted teeth, maybe a blackened lung, a picture of a smoker with three heads…you get the point.

 For the record I don’t smoke.
 Do I think it’s ‘bad’ for people’s health if they smoke?
 I’m not a doctor nor have I personally conducted any studies, so it’s hard for me to say.
 If I had to speculate I’d say yes.
 But it’s a free country.
 Do as you wish.
 Judgment-free zone here.
 Besides I eat plenty of stuff that is probably equally as bad for me as smoking would be so I’m quite certain I don’t have much room to talk when it comes to healthiness.

 Anyway this whole label thing instantly made me think of that movie and the battle between the fictitious Senator and the fictitious ‘Big Tobacco’ spokesman, Nick Naylor.
 Great stuff – and pretty much exactly what is being planned here, except in the movie it was a skull and crossbones that was being proposed for cigarette packages.